4c656554/ukgds2nx/README.md

 `ukgds2nx('ukgdsfilename.xls','outputfilename')`

-This parses the named ukgds .xls files using the pandas library and NetworkX Muligraph.
+This parses the named ukgds .xls files using the pandas library and converst to a NetworkX Multigraph.
 The graph is saved as a .pickle file with the specified output file name.

 dependencies: pandas, networkx